 Torpoint Town Team Project Board formed in January 2021 following funding from Cornwall Council Town Vitality programme, the board completed a Strategic Outline Case to support future grant and funding opportunities to deliver the bottom end of town development opportunity.
-This was supported through the completion of a Transport Strategy that proposes cycle hubs etc linking to Plymouth and the Rame Peninsula.
+This was supported through the completion of a Transport Strategy that proposes mobility hubs of the Torpoint Integrated Transport Network (TITAN) etc linking to Plymouth and the Rame Peninsula.